squaretrade/bitrise-step-git-commit/README.md

 * `force_push_branch`: Branch to force push to.
 Defaults to `$BITRISE_GIT_BRANCH`

 ## TODO
-* fix bitrise.yml for testing and sharing.
+* fix bitrise.yml for sharing.
 * Support passing in multiple files to commit

 ## Credits